yymao/phys7730/spring2024/index.md

-# PHYS/ASTR 7730 - Spring 2025
+# PHYS/ASTR 7730 - Spring 2024

-This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by [Yao-Yuan Mao](https://yymao.github.io/) at the University of Utah, in Spring 2025.
+This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by [Yao-Yuan Mao](https://yymao.github.io/) at the University of Utah, in Spring 2024.

 :::{warning}
-The course contents for Spring 2025 will be populated soon.
+You are looking at the course contents for Spring 2024.
-In the meantime, you can take a look at the <a href="spring2024/">Spring 2024 course contents</a>.
-The Spring 2025 course will have similar but updated contents.
+The <a href="../">Spring 2025 course</a> will have similar but updated contents.

-Note that this course is *not* scheduled to be offered in Spring 2026.
 :::

 This course will discuss a few widely applicable statistical and computational methods of analyzing and